mrpaziresh/mrpaziresh/README.md

     ⭐ Top software from the Harvard Computer Science Festival

-    👨‍🎓 Math student
+    👨‍🎓 IE student
+    🥇 The 1st rank of CS50fair 2023
     🥇 International ICDL Certificate
     🥇 OpenAI's Data Analytics Certificate
     🥇 Winner of the 2022 Puzzle Day competition
-    🥇 The 1St rank of Iran Mobile Congress 2023
+    🥇 The 1st rank of Iran Mobile Congress 2023
     🥇 International Java Programming Certificate
     🥇 International certificate in computer science from Harvard University